The story of my DIY reverse shiplap.

 Once the first nail was installed, I added the level to the top of the trim.
 Once it was perfectly level, I used my nail gun to secure it to the wall.

-Once your first row of trim is completely applied, it will be easy to add the rest.
+After your first row of trim is completely applied, it will be easy to add the rest.
 I have a little trick that will help keep all the rows even and straight.

-Take those 8 inch long blocks that you have, and use them as spacers between the secured piece of trim and the next piece.
+Now, take those 8 inch long blocks that you have, and use them as spacers between the secured piece of trim and the next piece.
 As long as you use these blocks as your measurement and spacers, each row will be the same.
 Repeat this up the entire wall.

 I wrapped the trim around and continued onto the other walls.